3r4th/Scripts-and-Tools/README.md

 python network_scanner.py -r <ip_range>
 ```
 ### arp_spoofer_v2.py
-Script that allows you to perform ARP spoofing
+Script that allows you to perform ARP spoofing written in Python 2

 #### Use
 Python 2